return to Natural Dog Health Remedies

 Lick Granulomas in Dogs

-Lick granulomas in dogs (acral lick dermatitis) usually develop on the front part of the lower leg.
-Constant licking leads to hair loss and skin irritation.
-As the problem worsens, the skin becomes red, raised, ulcerated and infected.
-Because of the constant licking, the ulceration and infection cannot heal easily.
 Instead, the condition continues to worsen until the nerves become inflamed, causing the area to be so itchy that the dog licks it even more incessantly.
 Thus begins a vicious cycle and the condition becomes chronic.

 Possible Causes of Lick Granulomas in Dogs

-The true underlying cause of lick granulomas remains unknown, although many veterinarians believe that a combination of medical and psychological factors are responsible, thus adding to the complexity of the problem.
+It is not clear as to what exactly causes this problem in dogs, although many veterinarians believe that a combination of medical and psychological factors are responsible, thus adding to the complexity of the problem.

 Dogs may also lick themselves due to some other psychological/behavioral problems such as separation anxiety, boredom, and stress.
 These dogs relieve their stress by picking out new areas to focus on, then lick them for extended periods of time.

-Lick granulomas can occur as a result of allergies.
+• Allergies: Lick granulomas can occur as a result of allergies.
 Allergies bring about inflamed, itchy skin causing the dog to begin licking.
 In this case, appropriate treatment for the allergy usually resolves the problem.

-A foreign object such as a splinter can get the dog focused on that particular spot.
+• Foreign Objects: A foreign object such as a splinter can get the dog focused on that particular spot.
 The dog will then start licking it in an attempt to remove the object and reduce the pain and discomfort.

-Deep seated fungal infections, such as ringworm, can initiate the licking problem as well.
+• Fungal Infections: Deep seated fungal infections, such as ringworm, can initiate the licking problem as well.

-Skin cancer can cause chronic lesions that are uncomfortable and can lead to chronic licking.
+• Cancer: Skin cancer can cause chronic lesions that are uncomfortable and can lead to chronic licking.

-Symptoms of Lick Granulomas in Dogs
+Symptoms of Canine Lick Granulomas

-The most obvious and consistent symptom is excessive licking of the front and rear legs.
 In severe cases, lameness could occur due to infected skin, causing the dog to be lethargic.

 Treatment for Lick Granulomas in Dogs